ThousandBirdsInc/chidori/README.md

 You author code like you typically would with python or javascript, and we provide a layer for interfacing with the complexities of AI models in long-running workflows.

-It is currently in alpha, and is not yet ready for production use.
-We are continuing to make significant changes in response to feedback.
+We are continuing to make significant changes in response to feedback and iterating on different features.
+Feedback is greatly appreciated!
+Please add to our issue tracker.

 - Built from the ground up for constructing agents
 - Runtime written in Rust supporting Python and Node.js out of the box